 Comment: As these two paragraphs are the only two that discuss the Bangladesh suicide, I cannot fathom how the authors choose to claim in their title that this is the, “First COVID-19 suicide case in Bangladesh due to fear of COVID-19.”
 They present no evidence of this at all.

 Response: The first author is from Bangladesh and experienced what was happening with regard to the reporting of the case in the media and social media.
 The media reported that fear of the virus and fear of spreading it to his family appeared to be important factors underlying the suicide.
 The first author had never heard of a suicide case related to COVID-19 before this, and a cross-searching of suicide news reports confirmed it.
-The COVID-19 pandemic was officially announced by the Bangladeshi Government on 23 March 2020, and before that time there were no concerns or public fear about this.
+The COVID-19 pandemic was officially announced as a national emergency by the Bangladeshi Government on 23 March 2020, and before that time there were no concerns or public fear about this.
 The suicide case occurred within the day that the national lockdown was imposed in Bangladesh on 23/24 March 2020.

 Comment: If the authors have additional sources to support their statements in this paper, it would be appreciated if they could publish a correction to include citations to those sources.
 Otherwise, I cannot see how the authors can support the conclusions of this paper.